 Various organisations have been invited to participate in the project - public institutions, companies, municipalities, nongovernmental organisations, sports clubs, education institutions, the media and labour organisations.

 If your organization wants to participate, please send the free description of your act to the Embassy of Finland by e-mail (firstname.lastname@example.org).
 Should you need any assistance, please contact Ms. Laura Stojic at 01-6312080.
-In December 2017, on the 100th Independence Day of Finland, the best acts supporting equal opportunities for women and men in Croatia will be awarded.
+In spring 2018, the best acts supporting equal opportunities for women and men in Croatia will be awarded.